-Despite the weakness of the global economy and the continuous economic problems in the eurozone, share prices increased in both Europe and the United States by about 20 per cent in 2012.
+Despite the weakness of the global economy and the continuous economic problems in the eurozone, 2012 was an excellent year on the equity markets.
+Share prices increased in both Europe and the United States by about 20 per cent.
 Willingness to take risks began to improve, especially towards to end of the summer, thanks to support measures taken by central banks.
 Even though slower economic growth had a negative effect on companies' turnovers, profitability remained good.
 However, profit forecasts were decreased throughout the year and economic growth was modest in 2012.

-2. Return on investment, %
+2. Development of return on investment, %

-3. Return on equity investments, %
+3. Development of return on equity investments, %

-4. Return on bond investments, %
+4. Development of return on real estate investments, %

-5. Return on real estate investments, %
+5. Development of return on bonds, %

-At the end of 2012, LocalTapiola Life's equity investments totalled EUR 545.8 million (EUR 429.2 million), accounting for 20.5 per cent (16.9%) of its investments.
-Listed shares amounted to EUR 360.9 million, of which EUR 65.9 million was in funds.
-Finnish shares accounted for 15.4 per cent of listed direct equity investments.
-Equity investments yielded a return of 17.6 per cent (-2.9%).
-Compared to the previous year, there were no major changes in weightings between different industries.
+LocalTapiola General's equity investments totalled EUR 703.4 million (EUR 593.3 million), accounting for 23.2 per cent (20.9%) of all investments.
+Listed shares amounted to EUR 389.4 million, of which EUR 89.7 million was in funds.
+Finnish shares accounted for 16.3 per cent of listed direct equity investments.
+Equity investments returned 14.1 per cent (-2.7%).